nGeniusPros/bullyhub/TROUBLESHOOTING.md

-# Bully Hub Troubleshooting Guide
+# PetPals Troubleshooting Guide

-This guide helps you diagnose and fix common issues with the Bully Hub application.
+This guide helps you diagnose and fix common issues with the PetPals application.

 ## Common Issues and Solutions